ultragorira/ultragorira.github.io/_posts/2023-10-11-IoU_No_Max_Suppression_HSV_vs_RGB_vs_Gray.md

 # What is IoU (Intersection over Union), Non Max Suppression, HSV, RGB and Grayscale...Computer Vision is fun!

 There are many concepts in the field of Computer Vision to be aware of.
-If you have worked with images, maybe not as an engineer but say about labelling images, you might have heard of terms such as Intersection over Union, or more commonly abbreviated as IoU, Non Max Suppression, HSV (Hue Saturation Value), Grayscale or RGB.
+If you have worked with images, maybe not as an engineer, but maybe you had to label images, you might have heard of terms such as Intersection over Union, or more commonly abbreviated as IoU, Non Max Suppression, HSV (Hue Saturation Value), Grayscale or RGB.
 These are some basic but very important concepts that one should know about when talking about Computer Vision and ML/AI.
-So let's dive-in and hopefully you will know more about these concepts after reading throu this post.
+So let's dive-in and hopefully you will know more about these concepts after reading through this post.

 # IoU

 When a computer vision model does a detection of an object (a class) on an image with a bounding box, that's called a prediction.
 In the field of ML/AI, labels (or ground-truth), are what the correct detection is for that object (class).
 Labels are used in a supervised training.
 Based on the accuracy of the prediction against the label, the loss in calculated and from there backpropagated to the neurons in all layers.
-That's often referret to as gradient descent.
+That's often referred to as gradient descent.

 ![Prediction_vs_GT](/images/IOU/Prediction.png)